 - Meditations should be focused on gratitude or traditional loving-kindness meditations.
 Mantra’s such as “I am calm and centered” or simply the word “Peace” will help soothe those feelings of agitation.

-With earthy depression it is the inability to motivate oneself to do really anything that continues to manifest the downward spiral.
+With kapha/earth imbalances it is the inability to motivate oneself to do really anything that continues to manifest the downward spiral.
 Those suffering certainly know that getting up and going for a walk will probably make them feel better as an example, but it’s often not enough to actually make it happen.
 Simply stepping onto the mat is an important first step here and one that should be honoured through pacing rather than forcing.

-Practices for earthy depression:
+Practices for kapha/earth imbalances:

 - Once on the mat, asana practice should be invigorating.
 Focused on feeling expansiveness through the physical body with opportunities for challenge and finding comfort through discomfort.
 Poses such as: sun salutations, warrior flows and back bends will be great feel good poses here.